 \subsubsection{Language Instructions}

 Approaches that learn language-conditioned continuous control policies typically require post-hoc crowd-sourced natural language labels aligned with its corresponding robot interaction data~\cite{lynch2020language, nair2021learning}.
-Instead of relying entirely on crowd-sourced annotations, we collect over 400 natural language instructions corresponding to over 34 tasks and label episodes procedurally using the recorded environment state of the \gls{coolname} dataset.
-We visualize example language annotations in Table~\ref{tab:tasks}.
+Instead of relying entirely on crowd-sourced annotations, we collect over 400 crowd-sourced natural language instructions corresponding to over 34 tasks and label episodes procedurally using the recorded environment state of the \gls{coolname} dataset.
+We note that using this labeling scheme, only sequences that display meaningful skills are labeled with language annotations.
+We visualize example language annotations in Fig.~\ref{tab:tasks}.
 In order to simulate a real-world scenario where it might not be possible to pair all the collected robot experience with crowd-sourced language annotations, we annotate only 1\% of the recorded robot interaction data with language instructions.
-Besides natural language instructions, we provide precomputed language embeddings extracted from MiniLM~\cite{wang2020minilm}.
+Besides language instructions, we provide precomputed language embeddings extracted from MiniLM~\cite{wang2020minilm}.
 MiniLM distills a large Transformer based language model and is trained on generic language corpora (e.g., Wikipedia).
 It has a vocabulary size of 30,522 words and maps a sentence of any length into a vector of size 384.
 We note that there exist many choices for encoding raw text in a semantic pre-trained vector space and encourage the community to experiment with different choices to solve for \gls{coolname} tasks.